davidemms/OrthoFinder/README.md

-### Interested in a single gene family, try https://SHOOT.bio
+### Interested in a single gene, try https://SHOOT.bio

 Or if you want to run an orthology analysis for all genes across multiple species then keep reading.

+---

+### In addition to this README there is a set of OrthoFinder tutorials here: https://davidemms.github.io/

+1. Downloading and running OrthoFinder
+2. Running an example OrthoFinder analysis
+3. Exploring OrthoFinder's results
+4. OrthoFinder best practices

 ---